linuxhandbook/command-conqueror-CTF-frontend/README.md

 sudo python3 play.py
 ```

 The client will guide you through initial setup (pulling challenge images) and then open an interactive play session.
+Authentication is required.

 ---